 The school measures attainment using National Curriculum tests.
-In the years 2012 and 2014, the results were well above the national average for maintained schools, with results being exceptional in 2012.
+In the years 2013, 2014, and 2015. the results were well above the national average for maintained schools

 The curriculum is documented, supported by appropriate plans and schemes of work for the pupils and covers the required breadth of material.
 The teaching enables pupils to make good progress, encompasses effective behaviour management and is supported by suitable resources.
-A suitable framework for the assessment of pupil performance is in place.
+A suitable framework for the assessment of pupils' performance is in place.

-The standards relating to the quality of education [paragraphs 1 - 4] are met.
+The standards relating to the quality of education [paragraphs 1-4] are met.